-The formal requirement of six semesters of private study begins in the second year, but most composition majors begin private study in the first year.
+Six semesters of private composition study are required.
 Students will compose for a variety of different instrumental and vocal genres, as well as taking courses in electronic and computer music.
 They will be encouraged to expand their musical language through study of 20th- and 21st-Century styles and techniques of composition, as well as study of contemporary repertory.
 A number of music theory courses, including analysis and counterpoint, will support this work in composition.

 During the last semester of study each student presents a Senior Recital of 45-60 minutes of music written while studying at UofL.
 Since most students usually have written more music than this by then, and since they have been presenting it regularly during their four years of study, the Senior Recital is typically a high point of great satisfaction and personal accomplishment.
 It's a big undertaking, and there's a lot to organize, but the composition teachers guide the process, and it's always an enjoyable, exciting event.

 Financial Support Suggestions

 There are a few undergraduate scholarships for outstanding students.
 In addition, if you have excellent performance skills and wish to be considered for a performance award for participation in School of Music ensembles, please contact the instructor of your instruments or voice at the School of Music.

 Application materials should be received by February 1 for full consideration.

 Laura Angermeier, Admissions & Advising

 NOTE: To be admitted to the Music Composition program, you must be admitted to the University of Louisville and the School of Music.